osgrijilio/dva-c02/chapters/c_16_conventions/content.md

 - app-function: X(10).
 A concept inside your application

 - budget-id: X(10).
 An identifier for budgeting.
+Cost Center.

-- env-type:
+- environment:
   - dev
   - sit
   - crp